 BMW i8 Roadster insurance group

-It’s high price and advanced tech means it falls into the highest insurance group, so it’ll be expensive to insure – but that’s no surprise given the desirability and performance, either.
+Its high price and advanced technology mean the i8 falls into the highest insurance group, so it’ll be expensive to insure – but that’s no surprise given the desirability and performance, either.

 With a rating of group 50 it’s certainly no worse than other luxury models, and while premiums will depend on your circumstances (where you live, how many points you have on your licence and how long you’ve been driving) a quote in the region of £1,000 per year for a middle-aged driver with three points on their licence is reasonable.